 Genomic research will eventually uncover a complete picture of how our genetic information, acting in concert with our experiences, influences our behavior, our risk for disease, and our responsiveness to medical treatments.
 These are all subjects of great academic and personal interest, but what happens when they are connected to a question of legality?
 When considering whether an individual’s genetic inheritance can be blamed for criminal behavior, or how information on disease predisposition should be used, who is qualified to testify, and what kinds of knowledge are needed to make sound judicial decisions?

-The two-day course, held at the IGB on the Urbana-Champaign campus, was also supported by the Office of the Vice Chancellor for Research and the College of Law.
+In 2013 a two-day course, held at the IGB on the UIUC campus, was also supported by the Office of the Vice Chancellor for Research and the College of Law.
 The program capitalized on the IGB’s record of public education and depth of expertise in both basic genomics research and the impact of genomics on society.
 The seminar included presentations by internationally renowned scientists and legal experts from the University of Illinois and other major institutions, as well as Gina Kolata, a New York Times science journalist.

 The rapid pace of progress in genomic biology means that the gap between current knowledge and the biology that most adults learned in high school or college courses is continually increasing.
 Continuing education courses such as the Genomics for Judges program provide an opportunity to close that gap.
 This can be crucial to judges’ ability to understand and interpret evidence and testimony heard in the courtroom.
 “We can only make decisions about a case based on the evidence that we hear in the courtroom,” said Hon.
 Kathleen Kauffman, Illinois Judge and a member of the Committee on Education.
 “So these kinds of programs are really important because they can give us some background information.”